John Kendrew

 Sir John Cowdery Kendrew, CBE FRS (24 March 1917 – 23 August 1997) was an English biochemist, crystallographer, and science administrator.
-Kendrew shared the 1962 Nobel Prize in Chemistry with Max Perutz, for their work at the Cavendish Laboratory to investigate the structure of heme-containing proteins.
+Kendrew shared the 1962 Nobel Prize in Chemistry with Max Perutz, for their work at the Cavendish Laboratory to investigate the structure of haem-containing proteins.

 Education and early life

 Kendrew was born in Oxford, son of Wilfrid George Kendrew, reader in climatology in the University of Oxford, and Evelyn May Graham Sandburg, art historian.
-After prep school at the Dragon School in Oxford, he was educated at Clifton College in Bristol, 1930–1936.
+After preparatory school at the Dragon School in Oxford, he was educated at Clifton College in Bristol, 1930–1936.
 He attended Trinity College, Cambridge in 1936, as a Major Scholar, graduating in chemistry in 1939.
 He spent the early months of World War II doing research on reaction kinetics, and then became a member of the Air Ministry Research Establishment, working on radar.
 In 1940 he became engaged in operational research at the Royal Air Force headquarters; commissioned a squadron leader on 17 September 1941, he was appointed an honorary wing commander on 8 June 1944, and relinquished his commission on 5 June 1945.
 He was awarded his PhD after the war in 1949.